Shark: Fishery

 Sharks are often killed for shark fin soup.
 Fishermen capture live sharks, fin them, and dump the finless animal back into the water.
 Shark finning involves removing the fin with a hot metal blade.
 The resulting immobile shark soon dies from suffocation or predators.
 Shark fin has become a major trade within black markets all over the world.
 Fins sell for about $300/lb in 2009.
 Poachers illegally fin millions each year.
 Few governments enforce laws that protect them.
 In 2010 Hawaii became the first U.S. state to prohibit the possession, sale, trade or distribution of shark fins.
 From 1996 to 2000, an estimated 38 million sharks had been killed per year for harvesting shark fins.
 It is estimated by TRAFFIC that over 14,000 tonnes of shark fins were exported into Singapore between 2005–2007 and 2012–2014.

 Shark fin soup is a status symbol in Asian countries and is erroneously considered healthy and full of nutrients.
 Scientific research has revealed, however, that high concentrations of BMAA are present in shark fins.
 Because BMAA is a neurotoxin, consumption of shark fin soup and cartilage pills, therefore, may pose a health risk.
-BMAA is under study for its pathological role in neurodegegerative diseases such as, ALS, Alzheimer's disease, and Parkinson's disease.
+BMAA is under study for its pathological role in neurodegenerative diseases such as ALS, Alzheimer's disease, and Parkinson's disease.

 Sharks are also killed for meat.
 European diners consume dogfishes, smoothhounds, catsharks, makos, porbeagle and also skates and rays.
 However, the U.S. FDA lists sharks as one of four fish (with swordfish, king mackerel, and tilefish) whose high mercury content is hazardous to children and pregnant women.

 Sharks generally reach sexual maturity only after many years and produce few offspring in comparison to other harvested fish.
 Harvesting sharks before they reproduce severely impacts future populations.
 Capture induced premature birth and abortion (collectively called capture-induced parturition) occurs frequently in sharks/rays when fished.
 Capture-induced parturition is rarely considered in fisheries management despite being shown to occur in at least 12% of live bearing sharks and rays (88 species to date).

 The majority of shark fisheries have little monitoring or management.
 The rise in demand for shark products increases pressure on fisheries.
 Major declines in shark stocks have been recorded—some species have been depleted by over 90% over the past 20–30 years with population declines of 70% not unusual.
 A study by the International Union for Conservation of Nature suggests that one quarter of all known species of sharks and rays are threatened by extinction and 25 species were classified as critically endangered.